Introduction

 Troubleshooting Tips

-• If packer gets stuck on Waiting for IP you may want to check your DHCP server.
+Waiting for IPyou may want to check your DHCP server.
 I’m using a home router and it had too many leases from running packer many times.
-I had to flush inactive DHCP clients or reboot the router which is faster.
+I had to flush inactive DHCP clients or reboot the router which is faster. - Open the vSphere web console and take a look at the output as the VM is getting created.
+This can give you some hints as to what is going on.

 Conclusion